Mk 153 Shoulder-Launched Multipurpose Assault Weapon: Service history

 In 2023, Ukrainian forces, including the 68th Jager Brigade, used the Mk 153 SMAW in operations and training to combat Russian forces.
 Documented deployments showed the weapon's role in urban combat and targeting fortified positions.

 Improvement programs

 Follow-On To SMAW

-In 2002, the corps began a program to develop a successor to the SMAW system, tentatively titled "Follow-On To SMAW".
+In 2002, the Marine Corps began a program to develop a successor to the SMAW system, tentatively titled "Follow-On To SMAW".
 The contract was awarded to Lockheed Martin and Israel Military Industries (IMI); this resulted in the enhanced FGM-172 SRAW.
 In combat operations, it was ultimately used to augment, rather than replace, the SMAW system.